Ka Wai Cheung

 The underlying database infrastructure of our projects at WAM was managed by a .NET platform I built (with the help of Mustafa) called X2O.
 It was a CMS and database management platform that also generated API layer code for Flash, Flex, and Javascript-based applications (we were probably a few years early on the JS-SPA era so X2O as a public-facing product never took off).
 Still, it was a magical, beautiful platform.

 The magic of X2O was based on code generation by way of reflection.
-This concept was first introduced to me by Adam Hoffman, my technical manager at the first and only corporate job I've ever had at Hubbard One, a tech firm focused on the legal industry in Chicago.
+This concept was first introduced to me in 2003 by Adam Hoffman, my technical manager at the first and only corporate job I've ever had at Hubbard One, a tech firm focused on the legal industry in Chicago.
 Adam also introduced me to the artistry and beauty of programming and convinced me not to go to business school when I had plans of doing so—and I am thankful for that advice.

 My first internship in tech was through a short-lived startup called PaxZone where, in 1999, I met Charles Forman, a 19-year-old whose talents and confidence as a self-taught programmer and designer gave me a similar confidence to keep doing what I was doing in a then-nascent field, rather than go down a more traditional career path.